Peng Shuzhi: Biography

-Peng was born in Longhui County, Baoqing Prefecture, Hunan province in 1896.
+Peng was born in Longhui County, Baoqing Prefecture, Hunan province in 1895.
 He joined the Chinese Socialist Youth League in 1920, and later was sent to study in Moscow.
-After returning to China in September 1924, he became a member of the Central Committee of the Chinese Communist Party, directed the propaganda work of the Party and edited its central journal during the revolution of 1925–1927.
-During this time he began living with Chen Bilan (陳碧蘭), whom he later married.
-He was expelled from the party in November 1929, together with Chen Duxiu, for supporting Trotskyism.
+After returning to China in September 1924, he became a member of the Central Committee of the Chinese Communist Party, directed the propaganda work of the Party and edited its central journal during the revolution of 1925–1927 (see First United Front).
+During this time, he began living with Chen Bilan (陳碧蘭), whom he later married.

+Peng's extramarital relationship with Xiang Jingyu exacerbated disagreements between Party leadership.
+As the Party had grown rapidly following the May Thirtieth Movement, leadership was divided over the organization of the Party.
+Peng and Chen Duxiu favored centralized authority, while Qu Qiubai, Cai Hesen, and Zhang Guotao supported increased autonomy for local Party organizations.